KeletsoMakofane/KeletsoMakofane.github.io_legacy/content/jobs/LVCT/index.md

 ---

 - LVCT Health is a Kenyan non-governmental organization the provides innovative, integrated, and comprehensive HIV services at scale.
-- The Board of Directors oversees overall strategy for the organization
+- In the Board of Directors I help to provide strategic and financial oversight.